otills/embryocv/docs/README.md

-## EmbryoCV is an open-source Python package for the analysis of video describing embryonic development {style="text-align:center"}
+## EmbryoCV is an open-source Python package for the analysis of video describing embryonic development

 <img src="assets/singleRadix_FF.gif" align = "right" width="300" height = "180"/>